-The Denial of Service (DoS) Prevention feature assists the system administrator in resisting DoS attacks in the following ways:
+The Denial of Service (DoS) Prevention feature assists the system administrator in resisting such attacks in the following ways:

 - Enable TCP SYN protection.
-If this feature is enabled, reports are issued when a SYN packet attack is identified.
-A SYN attack is identified if the number of SYN packets per second exceeds a userconfigured threshold. - SYN-FIN packets can be blocked.
+If this feature is enabled, reports are issued when a SYN packet attack is identified, and the attacked port can be temporarily shut-down.
+A SYN attack is identified if the number of SYN packets per second exceeds a user-configured threshold. - Block SYN-FIN packets. - Block packets that contain reserved Martian addresses (Martian Addresses page)